TRNisbet/laughing-octo-pancake/README.md

 |Education|Indicates the level of education that a respondant reports|
 |Income|Indicates the salary band that a respondant reports|

+### Data Exploration
+There were no NaN(Null) values included in the dataset, so no records needed to be dropped.

+The dataset was scanned for duplicates.
+There werer 23899 records that were flagged by Python as a duplicate record.
+This was approximately 9.42% of the dataset.
+'Duplicate' in this defintion would indicate all items were identical in the DataFrame.
+However, because of the size of the dataset, and the consideration that many people could have the same results when surveyed.
+The team decided to build the model using a file that contains the potential duplicate records, and a file that has had them removed.
+This will help determine if there is additional weighting being added to the 'duplicate' records as part of the prediction process.

 ## Question to Answer